Updated by Bobby

 But what is the difference between reverb and delay?

-In simple terms, reverb creates a sort of ambiguous trail while delay creates a uniform echo of the original signal.
+In simple terms, reverb creates an ambiguous trail while delay creates a more uniform echo of the original signal.
 However, they both rely on timing and playback, albeit in different forms.

-Reverb is never considered rhythmic, nor does it follow an identifiable repeat pattern.
+Reverb is usually not considered rhythmic, nor does it follow an identifiable repeat pattern.

 How do I power my delay pedal?